-No, there are some excellent graphical user interface systems available, such as WinSCP for Windows and Cyberduck for macOS.
+No, some excellent graphical user interface systems are available, such as WinSCP for Windows and Cyberduck for macOS.
 For more details, see the operating system access guide about your OS, for example, Windows.

 OpenSSH Key Control for Authentication

-When the public key is on the remote end, and the private key is on the central end, you don't need to input the password.
-The private key, on the other hand, can be password-protected for added protection.
+When the public key is on the remote end and the private key is on the central end, you don't need to input the password.
+On the other hand, the private key can be password-protected for added protection.

-In this case, the intruder could pose as a legitimate server and inquire for the password, which he or she could then obtain (man-in-the-middle attack).
+In this case, the intruder could pose as a legitimate server and inquire for the password, which they could obtain (man-in-the-middle attack).

-It is only true if the two parties have never authenticated before since SSH remembers the server's previous key.
+It is only valid if the two parties have never authenticated since SSH remembers the server's previous key.
 The SSH client issues a warning before acknowledging the key of a new, previously unknown host.
 It is possible to disable password protection.

 What is The Purpose of SSH?

-- Logging into remote systems and executing terminal sessions, remote commands, and other tasks on these remote systems are the two primary roles of SSH.
+- The two primary roles of SSH are logging into remote systems and executing terminal sessions, remote commands, and other tasks on these remote systems.

 - Data transfer from a network to another network.